Chuck Kollars` Personal Home

 Photo of House

 I really like the central location.
-From where I live I can walk to the post office, the bank, the shrink, the drug store, the doctor, the auto repair place, the library, town hall, the pub, the newsstand, a couple convenience marts, and several restaurants.
-I only get in my car to drive to the grocery store or the town's combined middle/high school.
+From where I live I can walk to the post office, the bank, the shrink, the coffee bar, the auto repair place, some live music, the library, town hall, the pub, a couple convenience marts, several restaurants, and our riverwalk.
+I only get in my car to drive just a bit further to the grocery store or drug store or the town's combined middle/high school.
 Downtown Ipswich is quite small.
 Most of the commercial establishments are around the single deeply shaded block.
 And the larger lightly shaded rectangle around which I used to walk most every day to get some exercise encompasses more than half of greater downtown.

 Map Describing Downtown Ipswich